rcmccartney/genprevtech_challenge/README.txt

 on the system tests, with those tests and the scoring function described in the topcoder link above.

 My own implementation uses a random forest developed in Python.
-I resued a lot of the features that the winner of the contest used, but where he (magically) assigned weights to get rid of certain features and promote other features I allowed the random forest to perform feeature selection.
-It did this by first randomly bagging the data, then randomly choosing a certain number of attributes and split points for those attributes, and then for all of those possible split points used entropy calculations to select the best feature.
-This became the split point of that node in the tree, with many different trees built on each iteration and new forests built every pre-defined number of days (my scores rebuilt forests every 5 days).
+I reused a lot of the features that the winner of the contest used, but where he (magically) assigned weights to get rid of certain features and promote other features I allowed the random forest to perform implicit feature selection.
+It did this by first randomly bagging the data, then randomly choosing a certain number of attributes and split points for those attributes, and then for all of those possible split points used entropy calculations it selected the best feature.
+This became the split point of that node in the tree, with a tree containing up to three levels of splitting.
+The model builds several different trees on each iteration and new forests are built every pre-defined number of days (my scores rebuilt forests every 10 days).

 Here are my results on the system test, which surpassed the winner of the challenge:
 #############################